noahehall/theBookOfNoah/0current/architectural thinking/microservices.md

 - break a component into logical steps, convert each step into a service that can be reused and scaled

+#### domain-based decomposition

-- domain-based microservices: functional pipelines in a system; create services that fulfill the needs of a particular domain
+- functional pipelines in a system; create services that fulfill the needs of a particular domain

+- based on domain-driven design patterns

 - business domain
 - data domain
 - product domain
 - inventory domain
 - etc etc, really scoped to a particular application/biz/tech context

+#### business process based decompositoin

-- business process-based microservices: breakdown complex business processes into discrete services that fulfil a role in the overall business process
+- breakdown complex business processes into discrete services that fulfil a role in the overall business process

+#### atomic transaction based decomposition

-- atomic transaction based microservices: you build your decomposition model around the atomic transaction itself
+- you build your decomposition model around the atomic transaction itself
 - when eventual consistency isnt an acceptable model, e.g. within fintech

 #### strangler pattern

+- migrate from a monolithic system into a microservices architecture
+- the most common pattern

 #### sidecar pattern

+- promote separation of concerns
+- offload services (e.g. operational/security functions) into distinct components that can be deployed alongside dependent services

 ### integration patterns